mana/manasource-doc/items.xml.md

 ###  TmwAthena specific parameters

-The the Mana server isn't concerned by the given parameters and will ignore them.
+The Mana server isn't concerned by the given parameters and will ignore them.

 These "items" are purely virtual ones.
 They are used to configure the available hairstyle, races, and weapon type within